solana-labs/solana/docs/src/terminology.md

 The result of interpreting all programs on the ledger at a given [tick height](terminology.md#tick-height).
 It includes at least the set of all [accounts](terminology.md#account) holding nonzero [native tokens](terminology.md#native-tokens).

+## batches

+To speed up the transmission of information throughout nodes, the information is cut into batches.
+This allows for smaller segments to be passed around, and then shared amongst peers.
+Once a node has received all batches, it can reconstruct the original set.

 ## block

 A contiguous set of [entries](terminology.md#entry) on the ledger covered by a [vote](terminology.md#ledger-vote).
 A [leader](terminology.md#leader) produces at most one block per [slot](terminology.md#slot).